 Guidance on the current Coronavirus (COVID-19) outbreak

-From Tuesday 5 January, mainland Scotland moved to a temporary lockdown.
+As from Monday 17 May, Perth and Kinross moved to Level 2 on the COVID-19 protection levels.
 Find out what you can and cannot do on the Scottish Government website and see local information on the Perth and Kinross Council website.